Pilot (Psych): Plot

-Shawn Spencer (James Roday) has never kept a job for more than 6 months.
-He helps the Santa Barbara Police Department prove a man guilty, while watching a news program he used his keen powers of observation and his near perfect photographic memory to determine who committed the crime.
-The information was so good the cops believed he may have been involved.
+Shawn Spencer (James Roday) has never kept a job for more than six months.
+He helps the Santa Barbara Police Department prove a man guilty; while watching a news program he used his keen powers of observation and his near perfect photographic memory to determine who committed the crime.
+The information was so good the cops believe he may have been involved.
 Detectives Carlton Lassiter (Timothy Omundson) and Lucinda Barry (Anne Dudek) take Shawn into questioning, where Shawn claims to have obtained the information psychically.
 The police let him go with no proof to disprove the claim.
 On his way out, Shawn is asked for help by Chief Karen Vick on a high-profile kidnapping case.
 The investigation into the kidnapping of Camden McCallum, sole male heir to the McCallum fortune, is stalled.
 She believes Shawn's psychic powers can help solve the case.
 Shawn takes advantage of this, realizing a new career has just fallen into his lap.

-He visits his childhood friend Burton "Gus" Guster (Dulé Hill), a pharmaceutical representative.
-Shawn decides to get Gus involved.
+He visits his childhood friend Burton "Gus" Guster (Dulé Hill), a pharmaceutical representative, and asks for his help.
 Gus is reluctant, but eventually gets involved with the McCallum case.
 Shawn and Gus find out that about 18 months before, Camden had straightened up his usual party boy act.
 They learn Camden never did anything without his dog, and he disappeared from a park along with the dog.
-Shawn realizes Camden wasn't kidnapped, he disappeared.
+Shawn realizes Camden was not kidnapped but disappeared.
 Exactly 18 months before, Mr. McCallum threatened to cut Camden out of the inheritance if he didn't straighten up.
 Camden also stopped hanging around with his close friend, Malcolm Orso.
 Camden and Malcolm were planning a ransom.